RBI extends recast support for retail, small businesses borrowers

-Eligible categories would include consumer credit, education loan, loans given for creation or enhancement of immovable assets such as housing, and loans for investment in financial assets such as shares and debentures.
-It will also include loans taken by individuals for business purposes.
-Small businesses, including those engaged in retail and wholesale trade other than those classified as micro, small and medium enterprises (MSMEs) will also be eligible.
-In a separate notification, the central bank also allowed MSMEs with loans of up to ₹25 crore to be eligible for recast under what it calls Resolution Framework 2.0.

-Eligible categories would include consumer credit, education loan, loans given for creation or enhancement of immovable assets such as housing, and loans for investment in financial assets such as shares and debentures.
+Eligieble categories would include consumer credit, education loan, loans given for creation or enhancement of immovable assets like housing, and loans for investment in financial assets like shares and debentures.
 It will also include loans taken by individuals for business purposes.
 Small businesses, including those engaged in retail and wholesale trade other than those classified as micro, small and medium enterprises (MSMEs) will also be eligible.
 In a separate notification, the central bank also allowed MSMEs with loans of up to ₹25 crore to be eligible for recast under what it calls Resolution Framework 2.0.

 The last round of debt recast under a special window ended on 31 December and banks and non-banking financial companies (NBFCs) have been requesting RBI for another round of such benefits.